 Increased happiness

-Engaging in social activities and building friendships have been linked to increased levels of happiness and life satisfaction (Diener and Seligman, 2002).
+Engaging in social activities and building friendships has been linked to increased levels of happiness and life satisfaction (Diener and Seligman, 2002).

 Advertisements